onecommons/unfurl/tosca-package/README.md

 ### Node Filters

-Tosca types can declared a special class-level method called `_set_constraints` that is called when the class is definition is being initialized.
+Tosca types can declared a special class-level method called `_set_constraints` that is called when the class definition is being initialized.
 Inside this method, expressions that reference fields return references to the field definition, not its value, allowing you to customize the class definition in a context where type checker (include the IDE) has the class definition available.

 This example creates sets the `node_filter` on the declared `host` requirement: